Cross-Layer Equalization and Bias Correction

 equalize_model(model, input_shapes=(1, 3, 224, 224))

-Now, we can determine the simulated quantized accuracy of the equalized model.
-We again create a simulation model like before and evaluate to determine simulated quantized accuracy.
+Create a simulation model as before and evaluate it to determine simulated quantized accuracy.

 [ ]: